vita-tran/vita-tran/README.md

 ## About Me!
-- 🌱 I am a software development student at Northern Alberta Institute of Technology
+- 🌱 I am a Computer Software Development student at Northern Alberta Institute of Technology
-- ⚡ I'm currently working as a web analyst for Canada Energy Regulator
+- ⚡ I'm currently working as a Web Analyst for Canada Energy Regulator

 [![An image of @vitatrn's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/vitatrn)](https://holopin.io/@vitatrn)